 The beautiful city of Paris is built on the banks of the majestic River Seine.
-Flowing through the centre, it gives so much life and joy to the city.
+Flowing through the centre of the city, it gives so much life and joy.
 In fact, the whole of Paris revolves around this waterway.
 Some of the world’s most insanely famous monuments sit proudly on its banks.
 You can’t possibly miss the River Seine and all its glory, even if you tried.
-Let me give you 30 reasons why.
-You will agree, it’s one hell of a tourist attraction!
+Let me give you 30 reasons why it’s one hell of a tourist attraction!

 2. The Seine has always been a thoroughfare for commercial and transportation use over the centuries.

 3. Geographically, the city is landlocked, so without the river, Paris probably wouldn’t have existed.

 4. Over its long tumultuous history, many battles, floods, crimes and drownings have occurred here, on or around the Seine.